cisco/webex-assistant-sdk/docs/Webex Assistant SDK.md

 pip install assistant-skills-sdk
 ```

 We should be all set, we'll use the SDK later in this guide.
+You will need to work inside the `webex-skills` virtual
+environment we just created.

 ## Simple Skills vs MindMeld Skills